ifedolapoomoniyi/ifedolapoomoniyi/README.md

 - 👋 Hi, I’m @ifedolapoomoniyi
 - 👀 I’m interested in Javascript, react and mighty css
 - 🌱 I’m currently finishing up freecodecamp's javascript course, I'm on the last lap
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything.
+As long as it's frontend.
 - 📫 How to reach me...
 Email is probably best.
 Here ifedolapo0001@gmail.com

 <!---